liriliri/eustia/README.md

 </html>
 ```

-Inside the same folder, run command:
+Run command:

 ```bash
 eustia build
 ```

-The tool will scan you html code and generate a file name **util.js**(Default
+The tool will scan you html code and generate a file name **util.js**
-output file name).
+(Default output file name).
 And that is it, everything is just done!

 ## Use a Configuration File